 Like you, we are navigating the current Covid situation as best we can.
-Our Leadership Team has been meeting regularly to be sure our church is doing our part to break the upward trajectory of Covid-19 in Morgan County.
+Our Leadership Team has been meeting regularly to be sure our church is doing our part to continue safe practices.
 After much prayer and consideration, we have updated our guidance and programming to reflect our desire to do the right thing at this moment in time.

 We are taking this week by week

 Please be watching for continued updates as things may change quickly.
 At this time, we will continue meeting in-person and online at 9:00 & 10:30am.
 We will continue to have Children’s and Student programming on Sunday morning during services and Sunday evening.
 Classes and Groups will also be able to meet as long as the following mask and social distancing guidelines are followed.